 According to the decision of the Government of Georgia, as a result of the invasion of Ukraine on February 24, 2022, schoolchildren who are unable to continue their general education in Ukrainian schools and express a desire to continue their education in Georgia will be enrolled in schools in a simplified manner.

-Schoolchildren can be enrolled in the class in which they were studying at a general education institution in Ukraine as of February 24, 2022.
+Schoolchildren can be enrolled in the class in which they were studying at a general education institution in Ukraine.

 Psychological counselling is available to school children from Ukraine throughout Georgia.